MuhammadHassan2020/EDA-by-SQL/README.md

-# Exploratory data Analysis
+# Exploratory Data Analysis (EDA) - Layoffs Dataset

 ## 📌 Project Overview
-This project focuses on **cleaning and preprocessing** a dataset containing information on **company layoffs**.
-The dataset includes details such as company names, locations, industries, total layoffs, funding raised, and more.
-The goal of this project is to **enhance data quality** by removing inconsistencies, handling missing values, and ensuring standardized formatting using **MySQL**.
+After performing data cleaning, this project focuses on **Exploratory Data Analysis (EDA)** to derive insights from the layoffs dataset.
+The dataset contains records of company layoffs, including industry, country, funding raised, and more.
+The objective of this project is to analyze trends and patterns in layoffs across different factors such as time, industry, and company size using **MySQL**.

 ## 📊 Dataset Information
-- **File Name:** `layoffs.csv`
+- **Source:** Cleaned version of `layoffs.csv`
 - **Total Entries:** 2,361 rows
 - **Columns:** 9
   - `company`: Name of the company